ibm-cloud-docs/solution-tutorials/nat-config-private.md

 -	Port 80 (http)
 -	Port 443 (https)

-Verify if the third party service supports whitelisting of source addresses.
+Verify if the third party service supports defining a list of allowed source addresses.
 If yes, the public IP address of the VRA will be required to configure the third party service to limit access to the service.

 ## NAT masquerade to Internet